You want smart political talk without the meltdowns?

 And then when she meets with Bill Clinton for 45 minutes, they all know what the rules are, and they tried to cover it up.

-And then of course now we've got the whole exoneration and moving the term the legal standard gross negligence to extreme carelessness.
+And then, of course, now we've got the whole exoneration and moving the term the legal standard, gross negligence, to extreme carelessness.

-That that had to have been done purposely.
+That had to have been done purposely.

 Yeah, although extreme carelessness is gross negligence.